vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Hibernate.md

   + It stands for configuration.
   + It should be an "xml" file.
   + This file keeps database connection information and many more.
+  + **Note:** If file name is "hibernate.cgf.xml", then it isn't necessary to pass this file name inside "configure()" method.
+It is only passed if the file name is different.

   <br>